 Theme design is the first thing that grabs the user’s attention when they visit your store.
 An appealing theme can impact the buying decision while a cluttered poor performance theme may serve as a reason to leave the site.

-Unfortunately, there are some common mistakes that many e-commerce entrepreneurs make when setting up themes for their store.
+Unfortunately, there are some common mistakes that many e-commerce entrepreneurs make when setting up themes for their stores.
 These mistakes heavily impact the site’s Google ranking, user experience, and conversions.
 Learn how to avoid them and turn your store into a beautiful and converting selling tool.

 1. Changing the default theme